Skip to main content

 The deduction percentages are:

-• In general, 25 per 100 of the expenses incurred in the tax period for this concept.
+• As a general rule 25 percent of the expenses incurred in the tax period for this concept.

-However, in the event that the expenses incurred in carrying out research and development activities in the tax period are greater than the average of those incurred in the previous 2 years, 25 per 100 will be applied ##1##up to said average, and 42 per 100 over the excess with respect to it.
+However, if the expenses incurred in carrying out research and development activities in the tax period are greater than the average of those incurred in the previous 2 years, the 25% will be applied up to said average, and the will be applied to the excess over this average.

-In addition, an additional deduction of 17 per 100 of the amount of the entity's personnel expenses corresponding to qualified researchers assigned exclusively to research and development activities may be made.
+In addition, an additional deduction of % may be made the amount of the entity's personnel expenses corresponding to qualified researchers assigned exclusively to research and development activities.

-• 8 percent of investments in elements of tangible and intangible assets, excluding buildings and land, provided that they are exclusively used for research and development activities.
+• 8 percent of investments in tangible and intangible fixed assets, excluding buildings and land, provided that they are exclusively used for research and development activities.

-Likewise, it is required that the elements in which the investment is materialized remain in the taxpayer's assets, except for justified losses, until they fulfill their specific purpose in research and development activities, except that their useful life in accordance with the amortization method, accepted in letter a) of article 12.1 of the LIS , which applies, is lower.
+Likewise, it is required that the elements in which the investment is materialized remain in the taxpayer's assets, except for justified losses, until they fulfill their specific purpose in research and development activities, except that their useful life according to the amortization method, admitted in letter a) of article 12.1 of the LIS , which is applied, is less.

 In short:

-25% Expenses for the period on R&D, up to the average of the previous 2 years.
+25% R&D expenditure for the period, up to the average of the previous 2 years.

-42% Expenses for the period on R&D, over the excess compared to the average of the previous 2 years.
+42% R&D expenses for the period, over the average of the previous 2 years.

-8% Investments related to R&D (except buildings and land).
+8% Investments allocated to R&D (except buildings and land).